 Located across from the Falls and Gorge, discover interesting artifacts from the past and Ron Turcotte memorabilia from when he rode the famous horse Secretariat.

 Your one-stop destination for summer fun.
 Outdoor activities, social activities, free Internet, RV and tent and campsites.
 Come and relax on our beach!

 Nestled in New Brunswick’s cosy countryside, this region is the agricultural belt of New Brunswick.
 Unique heritage and artisanal experiences await.

 Gallery open year-round (free admission) offering the best of New Brunswick visual arts in the St. John River Valley.
-Exhibits, workshops, guest speakers and artistic events.
+Exhibits and artistic events.

 State-of-the-art discovery centre, antique farm machinery and recognition of those having made significant contributions to the potato industry.

-Railway site showcasing a restored Canadian Pacific Railway station with 3 train cars, including a museum, fine-dining restaurant, information centre, gift shop, playground and picnic area.
+Railway site showcasing a restored Canadian Pacific Railway station with 3 train cars, including a museum, fine dining restaurant, information centre, gift shop and playground.